-VIII.
+III.
 Implementation

-The Surry County Public Schools Local Wellness Policy will be implemented on July 1, 2017 for use beginning in the 2017-2018 school year.
+Surry County Public Schools will convene a wellness committee that meets at least four times per year to establish goals for and oversee school health and safety policies and programs, including development, implementation, and periodic review and update of the wellness policy.
 It will be the responsibility of the Food Service Coordinator to assess the use of the Wellness Policy within the school system and suggest corrective action regarding the non-use of the policy.
 The Food Service Coordinator will use the quarterly School Health Advisory Board meetings to review, assess and update the policy as needed.
 The Food Service Coordinator will also be responsible for reporting implementation status to the Superintendent as well as the School Board.